 Cost of living in Italy

 Comparing it to the United States, or the United Kingdom, the cost of living in Italy is much lower!
 Giving an example of the rent.
-I live in a medium-size town and I’m paying on my rent for a full apartment as much as I paid for one room in the UK!
+I live in a medium-sized town and I’m paying on my rent for a full apartment as much as I paid for one room in the UK!
 In England, I was living practically in a village, outside of London.
 To give you an example of numbers, I’m paying €500 for my flat.
 And it’s a really, really nice flat!

 If you’re moving to Italy to a bigger city, the cost of living will obviously be higher.
 In Milan, a room is costing as much as my entire flat just an hour away!
 Plus there you have to pay for public transport and other expenses obviously.